 Think about which aspect of learning will mean that you are ready to pay a little more?
 What is your learner profile?

 Indeed, in terms of language learning, the needs are not the same for a student wishing to spend a few weeks in a Portuguese-speaking country as they may be for someone needing an advanced level of proficiency in order to work in Portugal.

 The price of a tutor fluctuates according to all these variables.
 Prices also vary depending if you want to have classes in person, or via webcam.

 There may be significant differences in each course, such as:

 For someone with specific learning needs, the price of Portuguese lessons is almost guaranteed to be higher.

-It’s almost always true: the more experience the tutor has, the higher his or her rate will be.
-Logically, an associate professor asks for a higher salary than a recent Portuguese graduate.
+It's almost always true: the more experience the tutor has, the higher his or her rate will be.
+Logically, an associate professor asks for a higher salary than a recent graduate who just concluded a Portuguese language course.

 A question that often comes up when choosing to hire a tutor in order to progress or refine your command of the Portuguese language is: should I reach out to a tutor or a student?

 Each method has its own advantages and disadvantages.

 Indeed, if you choose a student or a recent graduate as a private tutor, it is a safe bet that the hourly rate will be lower, and also that the course will be more practical due to their recent learning experiences.
 This can be a good option to learn to speak the language quickly and in a fun way.
 For a younger student, learning with a student or recent graduate can also help them gain confidence sooner.

 Choosing a tutor also means looking at his or her experience, knowledge, and mastery of the most useful cogs for learning a language.
 A longer education can prove to be useful for the learner, whether the student is a beginner or at a more advanced level.